The Truth About Being Ashamed Of Someone You Love

 Whenever someone tells me they’re ashamed of someone they love, one question usually comes to my mind:

-You’re sabotaging and even risking your relationship with someone your heart has chosen to fall in love with.
-Who might even be one of the best people you can ever have because you’re embarrassed about a part of them?
-Really?
+You’re undermining your relationship with someone your heart has chosen to love—possibly one of the best people you could ever have—simply because you’re embarrassed about a part of them.
+Think about that

 The point isn’t to judge or beat you up.
-But to help you see things from the right perspective.
-And help you avoid making illogical or wrong decisions.
+But to help you see things from the right perspective. to help you avoid making choices you may regret.

 Just look at your relationship and your perceived self-worth.
 Next, consider how much the latter is dependent on the former.